jennifer-ryan/pands-problem-set/README.md

 ### 8_datetime.py
 This program outputs today's date and time in the format: "Sunday, March 3rd 2019 at 1:40pm".
 * **datetime** imported from **datetime** to determine today's date.
 * Day: **datetime.today().weekday()** provides the day of the week and this is saved to variable *day*.
-This encodes each day as a number between 0 and 6. **if/elif statements** are used to convert the weekday number to a string which is saved to variable *d*.
+This encodes each day as a number between 0 and 6. **if/elif statements** are used to convert the weekday number (0, 1, 2...) to a string (Monday, Tuesday, Wedneday...) which is saved to variable *d*.
 * Month: **datetime.today().month** provides the month and this is saved to variable *month*.
-This encodes each month as a number between 1 and 12. **if/elif statements** are used to convert the month number to a string which is saved to variable *m*.
+This encodes each month as a number between 1 and 12. **if/elif statements** are used to convert the month number (1, 2, 3...) to a string statement (January, February, March...) which is saved to variable *m*.
 * Date: **datetime.today().day** provides the date and this is saved to the variable *date*.
 In order to get each date with the appropriate suffix for the string (st, nd, rd, th), **if.elif statements** are used wo determine the appropriate suffix for each number.
 The date is converted to a string and concatenated to the suffix and saved as variable *dte*.
 * Year: **datetime.today().year** provides the year directly.
 This s saved to the variable *year*.
 * Hour: **datetime.today().hour** provides the hour portion of the time in 24 hour format and this is saved to the variable *hour*.
 The output requires 12 hour format so an **if/else statement** is used to convert the hours in the **range()** 13:00 to 23:00 inclusive into 12 hour format by subtracting 12.
 Hours outside of this range remain unchanged.
-This is saved as a string in the variable *hr*.0
+This is saved as a string in the variable *hr*.
 * Minute: **datetime.today().minute** provides the minutes portion of the time and is saved to the variable *minute*.
-An **if statement** addresses minutes in the **range() 0 to 9 inclusive and concatenates a zero in front as these are originally returned as single digits.
+An **if statement** addresses minutes in the **range()** 0 to 9 inclusive and concatenates a zero in front as these are originally returned as single digits.
 Minutes are saved in string format in the variable *min*.
 * AM/PM: In order to add am and pm to the time, an **if/else statement** is used and if the *hour* portion of the time is in the **range()** 0 to 11 inclusive, the suffix am is concatenated to the *min* variable.
 Otherwise the suffix pm is concatenated.
 * The final print statement joins all of the variables created and punctuation into a string.

 ### 9_second_line.py
 This program reads in a text file and outputs every second line.
 * The user is asked to enter the name of a text file.
 This is saved as the variable *txt_file*.
+* The text file *daffodils.txt* has been included in the repository to test this code.
 * File is opened using **open()** and saved to the variable *f*.
 * To access each individual line, the **readlines()** method is used.
 This creates a list that contains each line as a separate item in the list, allowing the program to iterate through them later.
 This list is named *lines*.
 * To remove empty lines, a **for loop** iterates through each item in *lines* and an **if statement** removes any blank lines from the list.